It’s never too soon to plan for the future. Taking proactive steps to secure your client’s digital privacy could pay off big in 2020.

 Let’s face it—many security-related incidents occur due to human negligence.
 With packed schedules and tight deadlines, crucial processes may sometimes go unattended.
 When that happens, an enterprise may suffer irreparable damage.

-It’s no surprise that employees are the gatekeepers of a company’s security.
+It’s no surprise that employees are the gatekeepers of a company’s digital privacy.
 One wrong move can result in severe repercussions.
 Hence, companies must teach employees how to adhere to security and privacy policies.
 It also helps to explain why certain security controls are in place.

 To achieve this, companies should invest in employee security training and educate different departments about the impact of a data breach.
 Let them know that one careless action can ruin the reputation of a company.
 In short, when people understand why certain rules are important, they’ll respect these more.